-Some citizens commented during the stakeholder meetings that current City Zoning affected the availability of affordable housing in their neighborhood.
+Some citizens have expressed that current City Zoning affected the availability of affordable housing in their neighborhood.
 They felt that private developers are more interested in developing student housing, which they can readily market instead of affordable housing for LMI individuals or families.
 A review of the City's housing stock shows there are numerous housing options, from Conventional Subdivision to Performance Residential Development available to Auburn residents in designated zoning districts throughout the City.